sebastianspicker/open-scanline/docs/architecture.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Usage
-- Merged scattered processing guidance into the docs.
+- Made the processing assumptions easier to check later.

 - Earlier scratch notes were compressed into the current guidance.